 4) Poster presentation: 1.5 hours

 Posters may include reports of ongoing research or case studies of professional practices.
 Research reports should clearly include the research topic, the research question(s), methods of data collection, data analysis and preliminary research findings.
 Posters of good practices should include relevant information such as the background of the school, the context of the case study, data analysis (where applicable) and findings/recommendations.
 Presenters are encouraged to prudently use texts and graphics in the layout of their posters.

 Each room will be equipped with a computer, an overhead projector and a whiteboard.
 The computers at the conference will be able to support Microsoft PowerPoint and Adobe Reader.
 Presenters are advised to save your presentation document(s) in a thumb drive and transfer the file(s) to the local computers prior to the start of your presentation.
 To facilitate the smooth running of the conference programme, the use of personal laptops is discouraged.
 Requests for any additional technological equipment may be made in the online registration form.

 Submission of Abstracts

 Each abstract should not exceed 350 words.
-Submit the abstract of your proposal electronically here (closed).
+Submit your abstract at www.walsnet.org/2013 under the tab Registration.